prateekshendre/finance-ml-risk/README.md

 # 🤖 Machine Learning for Financial Risk
-End-to-end **credit default and counterparty risk modeling pipeline** with explainability and governance.
+End-to-end **credit default and counterparty risk modeling pipeline** with machine learning, explainability, and governance.
 This repo contains a reproducible workflow from ingestion through model explainability and a minimal deployment path.

 ---